Good morning my Minette

 No one can pull wool over your eyes, you are wide awake and will bargain your way to get good deals.
 Nobody will take you for granted.

-To beat the situation, you must be able to outsmart the rest, have a street-smart understanding of the way the world around you works.
+To beat the situation, you must be able to outsmart the rest and have a street-smart understanding of the way the world around you works.
 In other words, prepare your child, teach them to be one step ahead, act first and know a little more.
 Naivety is detrimental on the streets.

 Most of the time these solutions are very creative.
 Street smart people can get out of even the stickiest of situations.